 1. Front Light

 As a photographer, you always want the natural light to fall on the subject’s body.
-This is the case of front light.
+This is the case with the front light.
 Here, the natural light source, the sun would be behind the photographer, and the light falls on the subject.

 There can be two situations here.
 Either a soft front light would be falling on the subject, or a harsh light would be falling.
 Soft light is the best lighting you can get as a photographer.